Presidency of Millard Fillmore: Fugitive Slave Act

 Fillmore hoped that slavery would one day cease to exist in the United States, but he believed that it was his duty to zealously enforce the Fugitive Slave Act.
 After 1850, Fillmore's enforcement of the Fugitive Slave Act became the central issue of his administration.
-The Fugitive Slave Act created the first national system of law enforcement by appointing federal commissioner in every county to hear fugitive slave cases and enforce the fugitive slave law.
+The Fugitive Slave Act created the first national system of law enforcement by appointing federal commissioners in every county to hear fugitive slave cases and enforce the fugitive slave law.
 As there were few federal courts operating throughout the country, the appointment of commissioners allowed for the enforcement of a federal law without relying on state courts, many of which were unsympathetic to slave masters or unwilling to even take on fugitive slave cases.
 The law also penalized commissioners and federal marshals who allowed slaves to escape from their custody, and levied fines against anyone who aided a fugitive slave or interfered with the return of slaves.
 Fugitive slave proceedings lacked many due process protections such as the right to a jury trial, and defendants were not allowed to testify at their own hearing.
 Many in the North felt that the Fugitive Slave Act effectively brought slavery into their home states, and while the abolitionist movement remained weak, many Northerners increasingly came to detest slavery.

 Though the law was highly offensive to many Northerners, Southerners complained bitterly about perceived slackness in enforcement.
 Many of the administration's prosecutions or attempts to return slaves ended badly for the government, as in the case of Shadrach Minkins.
 A major controversy erupted over the fate of Ellen and William Craft, two escaped slaves living in Boston.
 Fillmore threatened to send federal soldiers into the city in order to compel the return of the Crafts to the South, but the Crafts' escape to England put an end to the controversy.
-Disputes over fugitive slaves were widely publicized North and South, inflaming passions and undermining the good feeling that had followed the Compromise.
+Disputes over fugitive slaves were widely publicized in both the North and the South, inflaming passions and undermining the good feeling that had followed the Compromise.
 Harriet Beecher Stowe wrote the novel Uncle Tom's Cabin in response to the Fugitive Slave Act, and its publication in 1852 further raised sectional tensions.